sainnhe/khn/content/first-step/build-and-hack-the-linux-kernel.md

 exec /bin/sh
 ```

-`/init` is the launch script, we can define commands to be executed after the kernel boots.

 In this script, we mounted 2 virtual file system to `/proc` and `/sys`, brings up the network interface `eth0` and uses udhcpc client to obtain an IP address via DHCP.
 We also mounted a shared directory to `/mnt/shared` so the guest machine can access shared files from the host machine via this directory.